Read about the risk factors for non-Hodgkin lymphoma (NHL).

 The risk seems to be higher in people with poorly managed coeliac disease.
 The risk in people with a diagnosis of coeliac disease has actually reduced over recent decades.
 If you have coeliac disease, sticking to a gluten free diet might help reduce your risk.

-Family history of non Hodgkin lymphoma
+Family history of NHL

 Previous cancer and treatment